melissamonk-NOAA/Vermilion_2021/doc/north.md

 ## Fixed parameters
 - $h$ controlling the steepness of the stock-recruit relationship
 - $M$ for males
-- Selectivity parameters that were estimated at the bounds and fixed in the pre-STAR model
+- Selectivity parameters estimated at the bounds during model exploration were fixed in the pre-STAR model

-## Natural Mortality

-Female natural mortality was estimated at 0.09 and male natural mortality was fixed at the female-estimated value.

-## Growth (Length-at-Age)
+## Growth Estimation

-Internal estimates of growth were estimated directly for males, and not as an offset.
+The northern California base model estimated reasonable growth parameters for k and lengths at age 0 and age 30.
+Internal estimates of growth were estimated directly for both females and males, and not as an offset.
 An offset for male growth was explored, but the CV of length at $L_{age=30}$ was estimated around 2-3%.
 When the male CV was fixed to female CV, the assessment model shrunk the CV of females at $L_{age=30}$, which the STAT did not find reasonable.
 Therefore, the male CV at $L_{age=30}$ was fixed at the CV estimated for females of 0.07 (Figure \@ref(fig:fittedgrowth)).

 The direct estimation of male  $L_{age=0}=6.02$ cm was reasonable compared to female  $L_{age=0}=7.8$.
-While $k$ was estimated  larger for males (0.19) than females (0.15), female size at t $L_{age=30}$  of 55 cm was larger than males at 79 cm.
+While $k$ was estimated  larger for males (0.19) than females (0.15), female $L_{age=30}$  of 55 cm was larger than males at 49 cm.
 These results are consistent with other studies that have looked at sex-specific growth in vermilion rockfish.

-Estimates of the traditional vonBertallanffy parameters transformed from the Schnute parameterization used by SS are below.
-In both parameterizations, the $k$ parameter is the same.
+Estimates of the vonBertalanffy parameters transformed from the Schnute parameterization used by SS are below.
+In both parameterizations of the growth equation, the $k$ has the same definition.
 \begin{centering}

 Females $L_{\infty}$ = 56 cm; $k$ = 0.145; $t_0$ = -1.03